 God desires that we trust Him so deeply and unequivocally there’s no place for stress.

-If you didn’t read or listen to Wednesday’s post, “Lessons from David on Handling Stress”, go back and spend some time with God as you go through the devotion questions in that post.
-It provides the Biblical foundation for the therapeutic steps in this post.
+If you didn’t read or listen to Wednesday’s post, go back and spend some time with God as you go through the devotion questions in that post.
+It provides the Biblical foundation for the therapeutic steps in this post (it’s the post below)

 Sarah and I would love to be praying for with and supporting you.
 Leave us a comment below or send us an email here.
 We spend time each day praying for our readers and it would be an honor to specifically lift your needs up to the Lord.